WOULD JESUS HAVE DIED FOR JUST THE ONE?

 “When Christ died, He died for you individually just as much as if you’d been the only man in the world.” – C.S.
 Lewis –

 The literary great, C.S.
 Lewis, proposes that Christ’s love for us is so vast that He would have died for us even if we had been the only person in the world.
 Our Lord would have faced the cross for us alone.
 Is this true?
-Theologians would argue that we could never know, as this would never have happened.
+Theologians argue that we can never know since this never happened.
 Yet what we do know is the heart of God.

 We know that God’s love for us is immeasurable… a love beyond compare… a love that can never be found in this world.
 We understand that He personally cares for each one of us.
 He is deeply involved in every detail of our lives.
 His intimate knowledge of our joys, our struggles, our triumphs and our tears is limitless.
 His abiding presence with us by His Spirit shows that we are His own.

 “God loves each of us as if there were only one of us.” – St. Augustine

 God places the highest value on us.
 We are His creation… the culmination of His created works.
 We are so valuable that He created us in His image.
 We are a reflection of Him.
 Out of His great love for us, Jesus laid down His life so that all mankind could live.
 We didn’t just happen to be part of the bargain.
 He came to save us personally because of His deep love for us individually.
 Perhaps then, He would have died for just the one.